 Keep this in mind: Whole jackfruits sold in stores are on the sweeter side — versus the canned varieties, which are usually blander.

-Most commonly, jackfruit comes in a can and is labeled “young” and “green” — namely because the younger it is, the less sweet it will be.
+Most commonly, the fruit comes in a can and is labeled “young” and “green” — namely because the younger it is, the less sweet it will be.

 @bionaorganic pulled jack fruit is perfect for making quick, easy and satisfying dinners on hot days like this.
 Pulled pork salad, burgers, tacos, you pick!
 Available from our tinned section 💚 #vegan #vegansofinsta #vegansofinstagram #vegansofig #jackfruit #diet #nature #natural #veganrecipes #eat #goodfood #losebylane

 Canned jackfruit is usually packed with brine, syrup, or water (opt for the brine to avoid added sugars — although you may want to be mindful of the sodium content — or the water if you can find it), and then drain it and cook it any way you want.

 So when shopping for canned jackfruit, you may want to look for “young green jackfruit packed in brine”(or salted water) on the label.
 Or you may be able to find “young jackfruit in water.”